U.S. set to slap new sanctions on Russia as soon as Thursday: sources

 “The hostility and unpredictability of America’s actions force us in general to be prepared for the worst scenarios,” Kremlin spokesman Dmitry Peskov told reporters last week, anticipating the new sanctions.

-Reporting by Trevor Hunnicutt, Humeyra Pamuk and Steve Holland; Editing by Shri Navaratnam, Grant McCool, Tim Ahmann and Michael Perry
+Reporting by Trevor Hunnicutt, Humeyra Pamuk and Steve Holland; Additional reporting by Daphne Psaledakis; Editing by Tim Ahmann and Michael Perry

 Our Standards: The Thomson Reuters Trust Principles.